Certificate Program Info

 Upon completion of all 5 modules, participants will receive a Certificate of Achievement in Influence,Negotiation and Conflict Management.

 The program is structured to be flexible and self-directed with participants completing modules at their own pace.
-Modules are typically offered twice per year.
+Modules can be completed in any order.

 - Improve workplace environment